-The Board of Executive Directors is fully aware of the significant restructuring, cost reductions and efficiency improvements that our BASF team has implemented over the recent years, especially in Ludwigshafen.
+The Board of Executive Directors is fully aware of what our BASF team has achieved in recent years, especially in Ludwigshafen.
+They have already implemented significant restructuring and measures to reduce costs and improve efficiency.
 However, we must also acknowledge that the framework conditions continue to be challenging, particularly for the upstream businesses in Germany.
-And these conditions are not expected to improve any time soon because they have become structural.
+And, unfortunately, these conditions are not likely to improve any time soon - because they have become structural!